Run Away (Real McCoy song): Chart performance

-Outside Europe, "Run Away" went to number three on the US Billboard Hot 100, the Billboard Hot Dance Club Play chart and the Cash Box Top 100.
-In Canada, it reached number 13 on The Record' singles chart, number 33 on the RPM Top Singles chart, while also peaking at number ten on the RPM Dance/Urban chart.
-Additionally, the song hit number four in Australia, number five in Zimbabwe and number six in New Zealand.
+Outside Europe, "Run Away" peaked at number three on the US Billboard Hot 100, the Billboard Dance Club Play chart, and the Cash Box Top 100.
+On the Billboard Hot 100 year-end chart for 1995, the song ranked in at number 38.
+In Canada, it reached number 13 on The Record' singles chart, number 33 on the RPM 100 Hit Tracks chart, and number 10 on the RPM Dance chart.
+The song additionally had success in Oceania and Africa, reaching number four in Australia, number five in Zimbabwe, and number six in New Zealand.